pucandrzej/Corrected_Support_Vector_Regression_for_intraday/README.md

 - how to preprocess the data
 - how to run the simulation
 - how to add the weighted averaging
-- how to calculate the MAE aggregation
+- how to calculate the MAE aggregation (Note that the intel_avg_generator.py requires changing the configuration to )